Adam Rippon Will Cha-Cha To A RuPaul Song For His First ‘Dancing With The Stars’ Performance

-Adam Rippon became a LGBTQ icon when he became the first openly gay American athlete to medal at the Winter Olympics, so it’s fitting that his first Dancing with the Stars: Athletes performance will be to a song by a fellow gay icon.
+Adam Rippon became an LGBTQ icon when he became the first openly gay American athlete to win a medal at the Winter Olympics, so it’s fitting that his first Dancing with the Stars: Athletes performance will be to a song by a fellow LGBTQ icon.

 According to GoldDerby, Adam Rippon and his pro partner Jenna Johnson will cha-cha to the sassy RuPaul tune “Sissy That Walk” for Week 1 of Dancing with the Stars.
 Mic writer Tim Mulkerin praised Rippon for choosing the “cheesy banger familiar to any queer man worth his salt.”
-It proves that he’s not going to shy away from being his authentic self on the ABC reality competition, even though there will be a faction of viewers who don’t want to be reminded of the fact that he’s a homosexual man.
+It proves that he’s not going to shy away from being his authentic self on the ABC reality competition, even though there will be a fraction of viewers who don’t want to be reminded of the fact that he’s a homosexual man.

 The 28-year-old professional figure skater has made it no secret that he’s a huge RuPaul fan.
 Back in February, he quoted RuPaul’s Drag Race contestant Kennedy Davenport in a tweet aimed at all his haters.
 He had upset some people by saying that he would refuse to meet Vice President Mike Pence due to the politician’s hostility toward the LGTBQ community, and some of the offended were tweeting at him to let him know that they wanted to see him fail at the Olympics.
 Rippon fired back by informing them that he was “a glamazon b*tch ready for the runway.”